 Nose Piercing Aftercare

 To make sure the healing process goes as smoothly as possible, wash your hands before you touch your piercing or jewelry.
 Don’t soak your piercing in any water (other than saline solution) until it’s fully healed.
-This means you should stay away from swimming pools, hot tubs, and baths during the healing period.
-Be sure to also avoid moving your jewelry during healing—you may accidentally reopen the wound and slow down healing or even cause an infection.
+This means you should stay away from swimming pools, hot tubs, saunas, and baths during the healing period.

-The time it will take your nose piercing to fully heal depends on the location just as much as it does on your aftercare.
+The time it will take for your nose piercing to fully heal depends on the location just as much as it does on your aftercare.
 A nostril piercing takes roughly three to six months to heal, depending on the thickness and type of jewelry.
-A septum piercing (or the cartilage and bone between your nostrils), however, will heal in closer to two to four months, as there is less tissue between your nostrils for your body to reconstruct.
+A septum piercing (placed in the soft connective tissue that lies between the nostrils), however, will heal in closer to two to four months, as there is less tissue between your nostrils for your body to reconstruct.